 Upgrade Database and Operator¶

-- Custom Resource Definition (CRD),
+- Upgrade the Custom Resource Definition (CRD) and the Operator

-- Database Management System (Percona XtraDB Cluster).
+- Upgrade the database (Percona XtraDB Cluster).

 The list of recommended upgrade scenarios includes two variants: